datinglibre/datinglibre/README.md

 Copy and paste the contents of `database.crt` into the `database_certificate` and `database_root_certificate` sections of `all.yml`.
 Make sure there is a new line after `|` and `!vault |`.
 You can delete `database.crt` and `database.key` afterwards.

+The self-signed certificate will give you the following: "I want my data to be encrypted, and I accept the overhead.
+I trust that the network will make sure I always connect to the server I want", as explained by the [PostgreSQL documentation](https://www.postgresql.org/docs/13/libpq-ssl.html).
+To this point, Dating Libre disallows provisioning and connecting to a database using a public IP.

 Generate a certificate for your domain: